-- 3.1 FIH recognises the importance of social media for Participants communicating with hockey fans.
-The FIH Social Media Guidelines, a copy of which can be found on the FIH web site at http://socialmedia.fih.ch have been developed to reflect standards expected from Participants at International Events.
-These Social Media Guidelines apply equally to all Participants and will sit alongside each Participating National Association's existing guidelines.
-Breaches of the Social Media Guidelines shall be treated in the same manner as any other breaches of this Policy and / or the Code of Conduct.
-Breaches of the Social Media Policy by FIH Representatives and staff shall be dealt with in accordance with the FIH Staff Procedures. - 3.2 In addition to the Social Media Guidelines, any social media activity, including tweeting, is not permitted from the field of play, technical table and / or team bench during a Match.
+- 3.1 FIH and PAHF recognise the importance of social media for Participants communicating with hockey fans.
+The FIH Social Media Guidelines, a copy of which can be found on the FIH web site at http://socialmedia.fih.ch shall apply equally to all Participants and will sit alongside each Participating National Association's existing guidelines as well as any guidelines provided by Panam Sports and the Organizing Committee of the Lima 2019 Pan American Games.
+Breaches of the Social Media Guidelines shall be treated in the same manner as any other breaches of this Policy and / or the Code of Conduct. - 3.2 In addition to the Social Media Guidelines, any social media activity, including tweeting, is not permitted from the field of play, technical table and / or team bench during a Match.